sentinel-hub/custom-scripts/sentinel-2/vci/README.md

 <summary>Sentinel Hub RESTful API (click to expand)</summary>
 <p>
 Save ```script_v3.js``` to your current directory and run the below command.
-Don't forget to inser your actual access token.
+Don't forget to insert your actual access token.

 ```bash
 curl -X POST \